sermon: Politics and Christ's Return

 Given 23-Sep-00; Sermon #468; 78 minutes

-After exploring the philosophical, economic, and social definitions of liberal, conservative, and moderate, Richard Ritenbaugh concludes that in the church we are none of these—we are "God-ists."
+In the church, we are not politically liberal, conservative, or moderate—we are "God-ists."
 The world considers us liberals because we are not bound by its religious orthodoxy.
 Conversely, we are conservative when following God's constitutional code, His holy standards, living by the spirit of the law rather than just by the letter.
 Ultimately, religion and politics do not mix at all because in weak men, political expediency trumps righteousness every time.
-Because we are set apart by God, we are not to become involved in the world's political, judicial, or military systems (John 18:36-37).
+Because we are set apart by God, we are not to become involved in the world's political, judicial, or military systems.
 Our term in office has not yet begun.

 You have probably noticed that this is an election year in the United States of America.
 Democrat Vice-President, Al Gore, is running against Republican Texas governor George W. Bush (affectionately known as "W").
 Many have commented that it is not that great of a choice between them.
 The other day, when we were talking about this, Martin Collins said to me that in the final analysis they really advocate similar programs.
 It is just that the nation will fall faster under Gore.
 I think that most of us would probably agree with that.